$u^* = \sqrt{uv}$: Derivation of the FERU formula

-\paragraph{Estimates of the Beveridge elasticity} We can formally establish that the Beveridge curve is a rectangular hyperbola by estimating the elasticity of the vacancy rate with respect to the unemployment rate, $\odlx{v}{u}$.
-An elasticity of $-1$ corresponds to an hyperbola. \citet[figures 5 and 6]{MS16} use the algorithm of \citet{BP98,BP03} to estimate the structural breaks of the US Beveridge curve, and the elasticity of the Beveridge curve between these breaks.
-They find that the Beveridge elasticity remains between $-0.84$ and $-1.02$, so never far from $-1$ (figure~\ref{f:hyperbola}).
-This finding confirms that the Beveridge curve is close to an hyperbola.
+where $A \in (0,1/4)$ is a constant.\footnote{We impose the condition $A< 1/4$ so the equation $vu = A$ admits at least a solution $(u,v)$ such that $u+v \leq 1$.
+The condition $u+v\leq 1$ must hold because the number of jobseekers and recruiters is less than the number of labor-force participants.
+To see where the upper bound $1/4$ comes from, consider the point on the Beveridge curve such that $u=v$.
+That point satisfies $u^2 = A$ or $u = \sqrt{A}$, and $v = u = \sqrt{A}$.
+The constraint $u+v\leq 1$ translate into $2 \sqrt{A} \leq 1$, which is equivalent to $A\leq 1/4$.
+By imposing $A<1/4$, we ensure that parts of the Beveridge curve satisfy the constraint $u+v \leq 1$ (for a reason that will become clear in section~\ref{s:criterion}).}

-\paragraph{Informal foundation for the hyperbolic Beveridge curve} Why is the Beveridge curve an hyperbola?
-Empirically, the number of new matches depends symmetrically on the number of jobseekers and vacancies.
-Doubling jobseekers increases new matches much the same as doubling vacancies.
-This makes sense as both jobseekers and vacancies are striving to find each other.
-This is obvious for jobseekers who spend time looking for jobs, applying, doing interviews.
-But this is also the case for vacancies as recruiters have to advertise vacancies, and screen and interview applicants.
-Therefore, as new matches have to meet the number of job separations, cutting in half the number of jobseekers requires doubling the number of vacancies, explaining why unemployment and vacancy rates are the inverse of each other.
+\paragraph{Estimates of the Beveridge elasticity} We can formally establish that the Beveridge curve is a rectangular hyperbola by estimating the elasticity of the vacancy rate with respect to the unemployment rate, $\oex{v}{u}$.
+An elasticity of $-1$ corresponds to an hyperbola.
+Using the algorithm of \citet{BP98}, and the data displayed in figure~\ref{f:data1951}, \citet[figures 5 and 6]{MS21} estimate the structural breaks of the US Beveridge curve, and the elasticity of the Beveridge curve between these breaks.
+They find that over the 1951--2019 period, the Beveridge elasticity remains between $-0.84$ and $-1.02$---never far from $-1$.
+This finding confirms that the US Beveridge curve is close to a rectangular hyperbola.\footnote{Section~\ref{s:ms21} shows how to extend the FERU formula if the Beveridge curve is an isoelastic curve with an elasticity different from 1.}